realworldocaml/book/en/concurrent-programming-with-async.md

 ((typ ocamltop)(name async/main.topscript)(part 14))
 ```

-Note that `count_lines` returns a deferred, but <command>utop</command> waits for that
+Note that `count_lines` returns a deferred, but
-deferred to become determined, and shows us the contents of the
+<command>utop</command> waits for that deferred to become determined,
+and shows us the contents of the deferred instead.
-deferred instead.

 ### Ivars and upon

 Deferreds are usually built using combinations of `bind`, `map` and
 `return`, but sometimes you want to construct a deferred that you can
 determine explicitly with user-code.
-This is done using an _ivar_,
+This is done using an _ivar_.
-which is a handle that lets you control precisely when a deferred
-becomes determined.

 There are three fundamental operations for working with an ivar; you
 can create one, using `Ivar.create`, you can read off the deferred
 that corresponds to the ivar in question, using `Ivar.read`, and you
-can fill an ivar, thus causing that deferred to become determined,
+can fill an ivar, thus causing the corresponding deferred to become
-using `Ivar.fill`.
-These operations are illustrated below.
+determined, using `Ivar.fill`.
+These operations are illustrated
+below.

 ```frag
 ((typ ocamltop)(name async/main.topscript)(part 15))